Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Experiments

 \section{Experiments}

 Since both ARIM and ARIM-v2 databases consist of multiple radar signals (with and without interference) referring to different range profiles, in our experiments, the interference mitigation is performed individually, on each range profile.
-We consider as label the FFT applied on signals without interference for both amplitude and phase of targets.
+We consider as label the amplitude and phase of targets from the range profiles obtained by applying FFT on signals without interference.